yaananth/ChatMock/README.md

   "responses_tool_choice": "auto"
 }
 ```

+### Expose reasoning models

+- `--expose-reasoning-models`
+If your preferred app doesn’t support selecting reasoning effort, or you just want a simpler approach, this parameter exposes each reasoning level as a separate, queryable model.
+Each reasoning level also appears individually under ⁠/v1/models, so model pickers in your favorite chat apps will list all reasoning options as distinct models you can switch between.

 ## Notes
 If you wish to have the fastest responses, I'd recommend setting `--reasoning-effort` to minimal, and `--reasoning-summary` to none. <br>